marcgeurts/checker/docs/tasks/phpunit.md

 If your `phpunit.xml` file is located at an exotic location, you can specify your custom config file location with this option.
-This option is set to `null` by default.
 This means that `phpunit.xml` or `phpunit.xml.dist` are automatically loaded if one of them exist in the current directory.